 Click To Get A Valuation Of Your George Chann Painting.
 You’ll get a confidential fair market valuation of your painting and its marketability.
 We pay cash for paintings by George Chann and take consignments to the gallery.

 52 x 61 inches

-George Chann (Chen Yinpi) was born in Zhongshan County, Guandong Province, China on Jan.
+Artist George Chann (Chen Yinpi), was born in Zhongshan County, Guandong Province, China on Jan.
 1, 1913.
 Chann and his father arrived in California as Chinese immigrants in 1922.
 George Chann lived in a missionary orphanage in Stockton, California and by the late 1920’s had moved to San Francisco.
 He lived in San Mateo from the early 1930’s.
-His most important decision, to pursue an art career, was made thereafter when he moved to Los Angeles and began his studies at the Otis Art Institute (today the Los Angeles Art Institute) after having received a scholarship.
-George Chann remained at the Otis Art Institute from 1934 to 1942.
+The most important decision of his life was to pursue an art career.
+Once decided, he moved to Los Angeles and began his studies at the Otis Art Institute (today the Los Angeles Art Institute) after having received a scholarship.
+He remained at the Otis Art Institute from 1934 to 1942.

-George Chann excelled in his talent while studying under the great Edouard Vysekal and Alexander Brook.
+The artist excelled in his talent while studying under the great Edouard Vysekal and Alexander Brook.
 George Chann’s early artwork had its roots in the post-Impressionist movement.
-He initially created his own stylized landscapes and paintings of social-realism which included character studies of ethnic peoples (Chinese, Blacks, and Mexicans) he must have encountered in both his travels and his life in Los Angeles.
+He created his own stylized landscapes and paintings of social-realism.
+These included character studies of ethnic peoples (Chinese, Blacks, and Mexicans) he must have encountered in his travels and living in Los Angeles.
 George Chann’s artwork would depict a strong humanitarian message and a deep compassion that would carry him throughout his lifetime.